 If you are looking for great local festivals, there is plenty here starting with a large summer music festival in June.
 There is also a festival celebrating the town's patron saint, St. Michael, held on September 29.
 There are many chestnuts roasting on an open fire at the Chestnut Fair held in the fall and don't forget the regional Cheese Fair in November.

 The Tour de France travels through here, as well.
-The Italian leg of the Tour goes from Digne-les-Bains in France to Prato Nevoso in Piedmont, followed by a rest day in Cuneo.
-From there the bikers head on to Jausiers in France.
+The Italian leg of the Tour often goes from Digne-les-Bains, in France, to Prato Nevoso in Piedmont, followed by a rest day in Cuneo.
+From there, bikers head on to Jausiers in France.

 Cuneo's unique wedge shape gave the town its name.
-Cuneo has over eight kilometers of covered walkways or porches made up of arches of various widths and height.
-It offers the town a distinctive feel and also helps with shading during the hot summer months.
-Its main street is a great spot for shopping, cafes and una passegiata.
-It is also a good base for excursions into the Alps and other small towns around the area.
+The city has over eight kilometers of covered walkways, portici in Italian, made up of arches of various widths and height.
+It offers the town a distinctive feel and also helps with shading during the hot summer months, as well as giving protection from snow during the winter.
+Its main street is a great spot for shopping, cafés and una passeggiata.
+Cuneo is also a good base for excursions into the Alps and other small towns around the area.